danieljordanviray/danieljordanviray.github.io/index.md

-On a mission to build artificial intelligence.
+On a mission to learn and build artificial intelligence.